Baseball Hitting Instruction – Complete Guides

 The way that you grip your bat is going to help or hurt your hitting.
 For that reason, you should work with a basic position.
 Open your palm and have the base of your grip start with an open hand up.
 Grip the bat and then place your other hand with the palm down.

-As you raise the bat to your shoulder, your lead hand should be below the other hand.
+As you raise the bat to your shoulder, your lead hand should be on the other hand.
 The grips of your palms should be opposing.
 The way that you grip your baseball bat will help your swing come through.
 Don’t try to rethink this.
 One hand should be above the other.

 - Center Your Head